Athletics 1B Nick Kurtz wins AL Rookie of the Year award, Braves C Drake Baldwin wins NL honor

 He had his signature performance on July 25 at Houston, becoming the youngest player in major league history and the first rookie to hit four home runs in one game.
 He went 6 for 6 with eight RBIs while matching an MLB record with 19 total bases.

-Kurtz is the 14th unanimous selection for AL Rookie of the Year and the second from the A’s franchise, joining Mark McGwire in 1987.
-He is the ninth winner for the A's overall, sending most in the AL behind the Yankees' 10.
+Kurtz is the ninth winner for the A's overall, second in the AL behind the Yankees' 10.

 Baldwin was a third-round pick in the 2022 draft out of Missouri State University.
 He started on opening day for Atlanta and got his first major league hit on March 29 at San Diego.